 What CBD Products Are Legal?

 Although CBD flower is illegal, there are plenty of alternative CBD products that you can purchase instead.

-If you’re looking for a legal way to smoke CBD, we recommend you purchase a CBD E-Liquid.
-You can fill a vape with a CBD liquid of your choice and you’ll be chasing the white CBD dragon!
+If you’re looking for a legal way to smoke CBD, we recommend you purchase a CBD e-Liquid.
+You can fill a vape with a CBD e-liquid of your choice and you’ll be chasing the white CBD dragon!

-There are not many Cannabis inspired CBD E-Liquids on the market, so if you’re looking for a high-quality terpene infused E-liquid make sure you check out our Cali Range.
+There are not many Cannabis inspired CBD e-Liquids on the market, so if you’re looking for a high-quality terpene infused e-liquid make sure you check out our Cali Range.

 Thank you for taking the time to read our article.
 We hope this piece helped you understand the legality of CBD flower in the UK.

 If you have any questions about this article, leave us a comment and we’ll be sure to get back to you as soon as possible.